rayaman/multi/Documentation.md

 `alarm = multi:newAlarm([NUMBER 0])` -- creates an alarm which waits n seconds
 Alarms ring after a certain amount of time, but you need to reset the alarm every time it rings!
 Use a TLoop if you do not want to have to reset.

-`self = alarm:Reset([NUMBER sec current_time_set])` -- Allows one to reset an alarm, optional argument to change the time until the next ring.
+- `self = alarm:Reset([NUMBER sec current_time_set])` -- Allows one to reset an alarm, optional argument to change the time until the next ring.
-</br>`self = alarm:OnRing(FUNCTION func` -- Allows one to connect to the alarm event which is triggerd after a certain amount of time has passed.
+- `self = alarm:OnRing(FUNCTION func` -- Allows one to connect to the alarm event which is triggerd after a certain amount of time has passed.

 Example:
 ```lua